Arc-Computer/CL-Bench/CONTINUAL_LEARNING_PLAN.md

 ## 1. Background & Objectives
 - **Customer mandate:** Deliver a synthetic yet production-faithful CRM benchmark by mid-November to demonstrate we can push state-modifying workflows from ~80 % to ≥95 % reliability using continual learning.
 Customer cannot share raw data; all artifacts must be reproducible on our infrastructure.
 - **Target models:** Claude 4.5 (Teacher) paired with GPT‑4.1 (Student), reflecting the architecture described in _Continual Learning, Not Training: Online Adaptation for Agents_.
+Salesforce CRM LLM Leaderboard (Oct 8, 2025) benchmarks provide baseline expectations, with Claude 4 Sonnet as the reference top-line model.
 - **Key deliverables:**
   1. Reproducible CRM sandbox with realistic state transitions (schema, enums, failure modes).
   2. Baseline evaluations (Claude, GPT) against the new environment.